Swarnim37/sanatanastroblog/posts/relationship.md

 Marriage and relationship are one of the most common questions for people from all age groups.

-How will be my marriage/relationship?
+How will be my marriage and relationship?
 When am I getting married?
 Will there be a breakup or divorce?
 When is someone special coming?

 In this article, I will try to answer the above questions with the help of Vedic astrology.